 Washing machines - general discussions

-Discuss general washing machine topics or ask general washing machine related questions - but NOT repair questions!
+Discuss general washing machine topics or ask general washing machine related questions.

 -